sony/nnabla/doc/python/file_format_converter/compress_network.rst

 Summary
 -------

-After the quantization of variable buffer, the footprint is reduced obviously from 1.2M to 495.2K, and accuracy is almost kept, as the following table:
+After the quantization of variable buffer, the footprint is reduced noticeably from 1.2M to 495.2K, and accuracy is almost the same, as shown in the following table:

 +--------------------------------+------------+-----------+----------+
 |                                | model size | footprint | accuracy |